 Who Should Consider This Tour?

 This experience is best suited for foodies, culture enthusiasts, and curious travelers looking to explore Madrid from a different angle.
 It’s ideal if you enjoy trying new dishes and learning the stories behind them.
-It’s also perfect for those who appreciate small-group interactions and want a more personalized, engaging tour.
+It’s also great for those who appreciate small-group interactions and want a more personalized, engaging tour.

 While families with older children or teenagers might find it enjoyable, it’s less suitable for younger children, mainly due to the alcohol component and the walking pace.
 If you’re traveling solo, with a partner, or in a small group, this tour offers a friendly, social atmosphere.